 Main issues:

-- You need your fob, key or card.
-Lose it and you could be short of energy until you’ve managed to contact your supplier.
+You need your fob, key or card.
+If you lose it, you could be short of energy until you’ve managed to contact your supplier.

 What if I've missed a payment on my gas or electricity bill?